shamayoga/www-shamayoga/teacher-training/course-content/index.md

 * Varying styles and methods of teaching
 * Teaching Yoga safely
 * Speciality Yoga; an overview (prenatal, therapeutic, kids, seniors)
-* Composing your own home practice&nbsp;
+* Composing your own home practice

-&nbsp;

-&nbsp;

 #### Anatomy and Physiology

-* Practical anatomy relating to your Yoga practice&nbsp;
+* Practical anatomy relating to your Yoga practice
-* &nbsp;Anatomy video presentations followed by group discussion&nbsp;
+* Anatomy video presentations followed by group discussion
 * Preventing and overcoming injuries
 * Physiological effects of the asanas